alpertunga-bile/prompt-generator-comfyui/README.md

 # prompt-generator-comfyui
-Custom prompt generator node for ComfyUI
+Custom AI prompt generator node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+With this node, you can use text generation model to generate prompts.
+Before using, text generation model has to trained with prompt dataset.

 # Table Of Contents
 - [prompt-generator-comfyui](#prompt-generator-comfyui)